-- a.
+- 9. Each employee's salary will be distributed bi-weekly based upon a published schedule.
+Employees have the option of receiving their annual salary paid on a nine (9), ten (10) or The accounting office will notify twelve (12) month basis. faculty members in writing when the option to change their election is available.
+Elections will be sent to faculty members by August 1st.
+Changes must be submitted to the accounting office no later than the first instructional day of the academic year.
+If the accounting office does not receive an election form, the current election on file will remain in force.
+Once an election is made it is enforced and cannot be changed at any time during the academic year. - a.
 Payment for all overloads will be made on a bi-weekly basis beginning the first pay period following 10th day of the current semester as described in the published academic year pay date schedule.
 Payments for overloads disbursed in the fall semester shall be deducted from spring semester payments if load is not retained. - b.
 Overload assignments will be estimated for full-time IDOT QC/QA faculty who exceed their minimum load requirements within the spring semester.
 Full-time IDOT QC/QA faculty will receive payment for their estimated assignments throughout all scheduled overload pay periods during the spring semester.
 The Technology Division Chair and the Associate Vice-President for Educational Services will estimate the spring semester overload assignment.
 Once the exact overload amount can be determined, the estimated amount will be paid out over any remaining pays in the Spring semester. - 10.
 The Board supports the concept of payroll deductions as a service of the College to individual employees to the extent the process is commensurate with sound financial practices and procedures.
 Payroll deductions, upon written request of the individual employee, will be authorized for contributions to charitable organizations, state and federal tax withholding, personal interests related to the investment of income, insurance, retirement, and dues of organizations and associations which promote the academic and/or professional interests of higher education.

-- 11. Employee assignments for additional duties involving release time, stipends, and/or special contracts shall be determined between the employee and the administration and are not part of the Board/Faculty agreement.
-It is further understood and agreed that the employee who is offered an extra assignment shall have the option of accepting or rejecting such assignment. - 12.
-Additional Duty Compensation
+11. Employee assignments for additional duties involving release time, stipends, and/or special contracts shall be determined between the employee and the administration and are not part of the Board/Faculty agreement.
+It is further understood and agreed that the employee who is offered an extra assignment shall have the option of accepting or rejecting such assignment.

+12. Additional Duty Compensation

-Faculty with additional duties will be compensated according to the additional duty compensation worksheet in Appendix $\mathbf{E}F$.
+Faculty with additional duties will be compensated according to the additional duty compensation worksheet in Appendix F.